 [Section 97YB inserted by No. 20 of 2002 s.
 4.]

 97YC.
-Order for compliance with section 97YB
+Order for compliance with s.
+97YB

 (1) If an industrial magistrate’s court determines under section 83E that a person has contravened subsection (2) of section 97YB, the court may order the person to offer the employee the choices set out in that subsection.